gmalexander/OpenBB/README.md

 phone, or PC within the local intranet.

 This software is licensed under the MIT license (see LICENSE.txt) and provided in the hopes that it will be useful.

+## Build Dependencies

+Ubuntu:

+> sudo apt-get install libqt5core5a libqt5websockets-dev cmake clang gdb

+NOTE: the Qt5_DIR cmake variable assumes that if you're in WSL, that it's running Ubuntu.